- Florida Is Making Mistakes With Endangered Species Act

 Our Cause is Freedom

 Economic freedom and the support of rural America.
-We, and other groups are doing something about it.
+We, and other groups, including our friends at Thick Ass Glass, are doing something about it.
 It’s simple, we’re shining the light of day of the interconnected web of environmental groups, universities, corporations and the government.
 At the end of the day it’s all about money, and there’s a lot of money involved in saving the environment.
 Being a non-profit doesn’t make you an angel, it’s just as likely to make you a demon.